DominicKramer/notelab/NoteLab/info/info/readme.txt

 The basic concept of these credits is that the collaborative nature of open-source community has allowed myself to develop NoteLab as a very nice application.
 As such, I strongly encourage everyone to contact me with any questions or comments regarding NoteLab.
 Also you are more than welcome to help develop NoteLab.

-You can contact me at kramerd@iastate.edu.
+I can be contacted at kramerd@users.sourceforge.net.

+Dominic Kramer
+NoteLab Project Administrator